The Short Route to London (1889): A North German Lloyd Brochure on Luxury Ocean Travel and Global Routes

 Staterooms

-On the same deck with the saloon, running fore and aft of it, are the state-rooms for first cabin passengers, spacious, airy and comfortable, painted white enamel, with fittings in walnut.
+On the same deck as the saloon, running fore and aft of it, are the staterooms for first-cabin passengers.
+They are spacious, airy, and comfortable, painted white enamel, with walnut fittings.

-They are all designed in large dimensions, measuring on the average ten feet in breadth and being nearly all outside rooms provided with large sidelights or portholes, are pleasant resorts for those who seek seclusion.
+They are all designed in large dimensions, measuring, on average, ten feet in breadth.
+Nearly all outside rooms have large sidelights or portholes, making them pleasant resorts for those who seek seclusion.

-The lower berths in the majority of the staterooms are arranged to be extended to form a double berth and accommodate two persons.
+The lower berths in most staterooms are arranged to be extended to form double berths and accommodate two people.

-The upper berth can be pushed back (similar to an upper berth in a Pullman car) out of the way.
-The sofas are wide and large enough to be used as beds if required; thus, a whole family frequently find one of these rooms ample for their needs.
+The upper berth can be pushed back (like an upper berth in a Pullman car) out of the way.
+The sofas are wide and large enough to be used as beds if required; thus, a whole family frequently finds one of these rooms ample for their needs.

-All staterooms are furnished with toilet conveniences, and electric bells are in communication with the steward's department, thus ensuring prompt service.
+All staterooms are furnished with toilet conveniences, and electric bells communicate with the steward's department, ensuring prompt service.

 Smoking Rooms

-Two elegantly appointed smoking rooms are provided for first-cabin passengers, both located on the promenade deck, constructed on the same lavish scale.
+Two elegantly appointed smoking rooms, both located on the promenade deck, are provided for first-cabin passengers.
+They are constructed on the same lavish scale.

-The paneling is finely carved and decorated with paintings artistically introduced here and there.
-Several small tables and divans covered with Morocco leather, and a liberal supply of exceedingly comfortable arm-chairs, covered with the same material, serve to make a cozy nook for after-dinner coffee.
+The paneling is finely carved and decorated with paintings that are artistically introduced here and there.
+Several small tables and divans covered with Morocco leather and a liberal supply of exceedingly comfortable armchairs covered with the same material make a cozy nook for after-dinner coffee.

-The room also includes a small bar for supplying the refreshments required by its frequenters.
+The room also includes a small bar to supply the refreshments required by its frequenters.

 Cuisine

-The reputation of the Cuisine on board of the Norddeutscher Lloyd steamers is duly established and has been well earned by the untiring exertions on the part of the management to supply an excellent table and to engage as cooks the foremost and best culinary artists to be procured.
+The reputation of the Cuisine on board the Norddeutscher Lloyd steamers is duly established and has been well earned by the untiring exertions of the management to supply an excellent table and to engage the foremost and best culinary artists to be procured as cooks.

-Passengers are furnished with a liberal table, including all the delicacies of the season, prepared and served equal to the menu served in the best hotels in Europe.
+Passengers are furnished with a liberal table, including all the season's delicacies, prepared and served equal to the menu in Europe's best hotels.
 Connoisseurs have pronounced the fare on these steamers as most excellent.

-The galleys and kitchens are on deck and the pantries, immediately beneath them, connected by elevators, thus successfully preventing any kitchen odors from entering the saloon or staterooms.
+The galleys and kitchens are on deck, and the pantries, immediately beneath them, are connected by elevators, successfully preventing kitchen odors from entering the saloon or staterooms.

 Second Cabin Saloon

-Every provision is made for the comfort and well-being of the second cabin passengers; the accommodations are comparing favorably with the first cabin of bygone days.
-Both saloons and state-rooms are located aft.
+Every provision is made for the comfort and well-being of the second cabin passengers; the accommodations compare favorably with those of the first cabin of bygone days.
+Both saloons and staterooms are located aft.

-The saloon is thoroughly ventilated and lighted utilizing large skylights and port-holes similar to those of the first cabin, and while not so ornamental, is fitted up in an exceedingly tasteful manner, offering every convenience that can be desired.
+The saloon is thoroughly ventilated and lighted utilizing large skylights and portholes similar to those of the first cabin.
+While not so ornamental, it is fitted out exceedingly tastefully, offering every convenience that can be desired.

-The furniture, which is richly upholstered, and constructed with a view to ease and comfort, includes piano provided exclusively for the use of the second cabin passengers.
+The furniture, which is richly upholstered and constructed for ease and comfort, includes a piano provided exclusively for the use of the second cabin passengers.

 Electric lamps furnish the necessary light at night.
-The fare is equal to that of a first-class household and is served by efficient and attentive stewards at certain regular hours.
+The fare is equal to that of a first-class household.
+Efficient and attentive stewards serve it at certain regular hours.
 Wine and beer are supplied at meager prices without affecting the quality, being selected by the Company with great care.

 A Cozy Second Cabin Stateroom.

 The staterooms are also situated aft and close to the saloon.
-They are spacious, well lighted and ventilated apartments containing every desirable convenience, and can accommodate two to four persons.
-Special care is taken to have the berths provided with clean and neat bedding.
+They are spacious, well-lighted, and ventilated apartments containing every desirable convenience and can accommodate two to four persons.
+Special care is taken to provide the berths with clean and neat bedding.

-The wants of the lady passengers are attended to by two stewardesses detailed especially for that purpose.
-The Ladies' Boudoir has an excellent position on the upper deck and is cozily furnished with elegantly upholstered chairs and settees, receiving plenty of light and fresh air because of its splendid location.
+Two stewardesses, detailed especially for that purpose, attend to the needs of the lady passengers.
+The Ladies' Boudoir has an excellent position on the upper deck and is cozily furnished with elegantly upholstered chairs and settees.
+Because of its splendid location, it receives plenty of light and fresh air.

-The Gentlemen's Smoking Room is also advantageously situated on the upper deck and is comfortably fitted up with easy chairs and lounges covered with embossed leather.
-Wine and beer are served by the stewards in attendance.
+The Gentlemen's Smoking Room is also advantageously situated on the upper deck and is comfortably furnished with easy chairs and lounges covered with embossed leather.
+The stewards in attendance serve wine and beer.

-It is lighted night by electric lamps and serves as a pleasant resort for smokers to pass the evening hours.
+Electric lamps light it night and serve as a pleasant resort for smokers to pass the evening hours.

 The Second Cabin Deck on Norddeutscher Lloyd.

-Ample deck space has been set apart for the special use of second cabin passengers, and as will be seen by the illustration above, affords ample opportunity to indulge either in a promenade or a quiet rest in a well-sheltered position.
+Ample deck space has been set aside for the special use of second cabin passengers, and as will be seen by the illustration above, it affords ample opportunity to indulge in a promenade or a quiet rest in a well-sheltered position.

-Passengers can thus enjoy the fresh sea air without being exposed to any high winds.
-This is a strong feature of our second cabin, the benefits of which cannot be too highly estimated.
+Thus, passengers can enjoy the fresh sea air without being exposed to high winds.
+This is a strong feature of our second cabin, the benefits of which cannot be overestimated.

 Officers

-The STEAMERS are commanded by experienced officers who save become veterans in the Company's service, and in whom the Company place implicit confidence.
+The steamers are commanded by experienced officers who have become veterans of the Company's service and whom the Company implicitly confides in.

-The officers in the employ of the Norddeutscher Lloyd Steamship Company are obliged to pass two rigorous examinations in the German nautical schools before they can obtain a position in the Company's service, and all of them have begun their career before the mast and have worked their way, step by step upwards, until they have proved themselves worthy of the trust placed in their hands by the Company.
+All of them have begun their career before the mast and have worked their way, step by step until they have proved themselves worthy of the trust placed in their hands by the Company.

 Triple Expansion Engines of the North German Lloyd Steamers.